wso2/docs-is/en/docs/guides/mfa/2fa-fido.md

 This page guides you through configuring [two-factor authentication](../../../references/concepts/authentication/intro-authentication#two-factor-authentication) for a web application using [FIDO](../../../references/concepts/authentication/mfa-with-fido) as the second factor.

-----

-## Prerequisites
+!!! info
     Certain changes made to the chrome u2f extension are causing the FIDO device to not register properly as an authentication factor.
 Additionally, Firefox no longer supports the u2f extension.
 WSO2 Identity Server resolves this by using the WebAuthn API to enable FIDO-based authentication.
 The WebAuthn API is already supported by the following browser versions:

     -   Chrome(CHROME 67)
     -   Firefox (FIREFOX 60)
     -   Edge (EDGE 17723)

-!!! info
-    See [browser support for FIDO](#browser-support-for-fido) for more information.
+    The <https://demo.yubico.com/webauthn-technical/registration> site can be used to check the browser support for FIDO devices.

+----

+## Prerequisites

 Follow the steps given below to define the set of origin URLs where the WSO2 Identity Server User Portal will be hosted (e.g., `https://localhost:9443`).